saltyorg/docs/docs/sandbox/apps/arrx.md

 They are all configured in the same way.

-In general terms, you'll enter the instances you want into the [community `settings.yml`:](../../community/settings.md)
+In general terms, you'll enter the instances you want into the [sandbox `settings.yml`:](../../sandbox/settings)

 ```yaml
 appnamex: